Update: Read about how the event went (with photos!)

 If you are unable to make it, a copy of the Constitution and its amendments will be in the Terrell Library at the CUB entrance starting on Wednesday for people to read on their own.

 Free copies of the Constitution will be available.
-If you would like a pamphlet copy of the Constitution and Amendments sent to you via inter-campus mail or USPS mail, please email me (Lorena) - there is a mail-to link to the left.
+If you would like a pamphlet edition of the Constitution and Amendments sent to you via inter-campus mail or USPS mail, please email me (Lorena) - there is a mail-to link to the left.

 The Constitution and its amendments is in no way a finished product.
 It is a product of its times, and its limitations and failures – towards women, African Americans, Native Americans, the accused, and others - have resulted in division, discrimination, inequality, and death.
 Over more than 200 years it has been analyzed, interpreted, reinterpreted and amended over and over.
 Progress has been made, however, and will continue as the amended Constitution marches into the middle of its third century.
-We can celebrate the Constitution while acknowledging its failures as we work to improve it.
+We can celebrate the Constitution while acknowledging its limitations as we work to improve it.

 In 1952 Congress passed a joint resolution declaring Sept.
 17 as a day of commemoration for the signing of the U.S. Constitution and "National Citizenship Day" to recognize all those who had attained American citizenship.
 In 2005 it was formally named "Constitution Day and Citizenship Day" in Public Law 108-447, the Consolidated Appropriations Act.